MCamp859/hello-world/mawp5g-README.md

-    >**NOTE:** If the pods have a status of “ContainerCreating”, please wait for some time, since Kubernetes* will pull the images from the registry and then deploys them.
+    >**NOTE:** If the pods have a status of “ContainerCreating”, please wait for some time, since Kubernetes* will pull the images from the registry and then deploy them.
 This happens only the first time the containers are deployed, and the wait time will depend upon the network bandwidth available.